cepdnaclk/e18-6sp-Finding-the-Outliers-Group20/docs/README.md

 ![image1](./images/image1.png)

-By finding a methodology to identify which stock will not follow the crowd, that outlier will return exceptional profit as below.
+By identifying outliers in a trading session, the trader will be able to make a large sum of profit by exploiting the large difference in buying and selling price.

 ![image2](./images/image2.png)